-I live in North Tyneside and work in IT.
+I live in the North east of the UK and work in IT.

 As I'm stuck in an office for most of the week, I love to get out and about whatever the weather which is how I first got into taking photographs and videos.
 I like all genres but the breathtaking landscapes and seascapes we have here in the North East are my favourites.